amejiarosario/cryptobot/README.md

 Again there is a lot to choose from.
 So this bot uses a combination of multiple ones to give you the best results for your strategy.

+# Notes

+- CLI tool that runs in the background
+- produces logs and also has a command colored logs stdout
+- unit test for all functions
+- every function is documented
+- integration test to test strategies with real market data
+- try to avoid takers side (market orders) and favor makers side (limit and stop orders)

+# Questions

+- How's price set on the market?
+If somebody set a sell price that is in the range of a buy order do both get matched even if the current market price hasn't reach that yet?